juanibiapina/juanibiapina/README.md

 My [dotfiles](https://github.com/juanibiapina/dotfiles) is an ongoing effort in productivity for the command line.
-I often profile my shell start up times or rework my vim plugins, shortcuts and aliases, almost always getting inspiration for other cool projects or people I've met.
+I often profile my shell start up times or rework my vim plugins, shortcuts and aliases, almost always getting inspiration from other cool projects or people I've met.
 I also develop small tools like [jaime](https://github.com/juanibiapina/jaime) and [shelf](https://github.com/juanibiapina/shelf) to help with repetitive tasks.